 “There’s cameras all around here that might’ve seen it.”

-Road closures remain in place while police deal with the scene between Bricklayers Arms roundabout and Bermondsey Street.
+Road closures remain in place while police deal with the scene between Bricklayers Arms roundabout and stop any disease.

 Bus routes 1, 188 and 42 are now returning to normal after being on diversion while the road was closed said TfL.